Viktor Orbán Concedes Defeat as Hungary's Opposition Wins Landslide Election After 16 Years

 Why It Matters

 Orbán's defeat is one of the most significant political events in Europe in years.
-His government had been an inspiration for nationalist and populist movements across the continent and beyond, and his close relationship with Russian President Vladimir Putin had made him a uniquely disruptive force within the EU.
-The result is seen as a major blow to the far-right nationalist movement in Europe and a significant relief for Ukraine.
+His government had been an inspiration for nationalist and populist movements across the continent, and his close relationship with Putin had made him a uniquely disruptive force within the EU and NATO.
+The result is seen as a major blow to the far-right nationalist movement in Europe and a significant relief for Ukraine, which had faced obstruction from Budapest over EU aid packages.
+Analysts expect the new government to be significantly more constructive with the EU, potentially unlocking the billions in withheld funds and ending Hungary's role as a blocking minority on key European decisions.
+Magyar's key policy promises — joining the European Public Prosecutor's Office, cracking down on corruption, and aligning more closely with EU and NATO partners — represent a fundamental reorientation of Hungarian foreign and domestic policy.

 What's Next

 Magyar is expected to form a government within weeks.
 His immediate priorities are expected to include restoring judicial independence, reforming the media landscape, and engaging constructively with EU institutions to unlock frozen funds.
-For full coverage of the election result, see The Guardian's report.
+The transition of power in Budapest will be closely watched across Europe, with many hoping that Hungary's return to a more constructive role within the EU will help strengthen the bloc's response to the multiple crises it currently faces.